jindrichmynarz/dissertation/parts/case_based_reasoning.md

-### Case-based reasoning
+### Case-based reasoning {#sec:cbr}

 <!-- Definitions -->

 Case-base reasoning (CBR) is a problem solving methodology that learns from experiences of previously solved problems, which are called cases [@Richter2013, p.
 17].
-A case consists of problem specification and problem solution.
+A case consists of a problem specification and a problem solution.
 Experiences described in cases can be either positive or negative.
-Positive experiences propose solutions to be reused, whereas negative experiences indicate solutions to avoid.
+Positive experiences propose solutions to be reused, whereas the negative ones indicate solutions to avoid.
 For example, experiences may concern diagnosing a patient and evaluating the outcome of the diagnosis, which may be either successful or unsuccessful.
 Cases are stored and organized in a case base, such as a database.
 Case base serves as a memory that retains experiences to learn from.